Safflower

 Safflower (Carthamus tinctorius), also false saffron, is a highly branched, herbaceous, thistle-like annual plant in the family Asteraceae.
 It is one of the world's oldest crops; today, it is commercially cultivated for vegetable oil extracted from the seeds.
 Plants are 30 to 150 cm tall with globular flower heads having yellow, orange, or red flowers.
 Each branch will usually have from one to five flower heads containing 15 to 20 seeds per head.
 Safflower is native to arid environments having seasonal rain.
 It grows a deep taproot which enables it to thrive in such environments.

 Etymology

-The word safflower is a borrowing from the Dutch, saffloer, German, safflor, and Old French, saffleur, having uncertain origin; it is a combination of saffron and flower.
+The word safflower is a borrowing from the Dutch, saffloer, German, safflor, and Old French, saffleur, having uncertain origin, though influenced by the words saffron and flower.
 The word was first used in English in the 16th century.
 An alternate common name is false saffron, indicating the resemblance of its flower petals to those of saffron.